AnalystGian/E-Commerce-Sales-Profit-Analysis/README.md

 # Dataset Overview
-3,500 e-commerce transaction records
-7 structured fields:
+3,500 e-commerce transaction records, 7 structured fields:

-Order Date
+- Order Date

-Product Name
+- Product Name

-Category
+- Category

-Region
+- Region

-Quantity
+- Quantity

-Sales (Revenue)
+- Sales (Revenue)

-Profit
+- Profit

 # Key Assumptions
-1. Each row represents a single transaction record
+ - Each row represents a single transaction record

-2. Sales is treated as revenue
+ - Sales is treated as revenue

-3. Profit is provided directly (cost breakdown not available)
+ - Profit is provided directly (cost breakdown not available)

-4. No customer-level or order-level identifiers are present
+ - No customer-level or order-level identifiers are present

 # Scope Limitation
 Analysis focuses on business insights and decision-making, not data cleaning or predictive modeling.